A Class of Multilevel Nonregular Designs for Studying Quantitative Factors

+Obviously, the design $E_{b^*}$ brings less bias to the estimators of linear terms than $D_{\tilde{b}}$.
+Because $\beta_5=0$ for both designs, the estimates of second-order terms from $D_{\tilde{b}}$ and $E_{b^*}$ are not biased by third-order terms. \reva{In summary, $E_{b^*}$ is better for screening or studying quantitative factors than $D_{\tilde{b}}$ and $D_b$.
+The results are general and apply to other designs in Tables \ref{tab2}--\ref{tab121run}.}

-\section{Concluding remarks}
+\section{Concluding Remarks}

-In this paper, we provide a new class of nonregular designs via the Williams transformation.
+We provide a new class of nonregular designs via the Williams transformation and develop a theory on the property of the obtained designs.
+Using the theory, we further propose a sequential method for constructing nonregular designs with minimum $\beta$-aberration.
+The sequential method is fast and efficient to generate multilevel nonregular designs with large numbers of runs and factors.
 While two-level nonregular designs have been catalogued by some researchers, the construction of multilevel nonregular designs was rarely studied.
 The approach in this paper is a pioneer work in this field.
-The constructed designs are easily obtained, and shown to have better properties than regular designs.

-The Williams transformation is pairwise linear, which is probably the simplest nonlinear transformation, \revb{yet it leads to some remarkable results such as Theorems \ref{th2} and \ref{th4}.
-It would be of interest to identify and characterize other nonlinear transformations that have similar properties.}
+The obtained designs provide more accurate estimations on factorial effects and are more efficient than regular designs for screening quantitative factors.

-The newly obtained designs can be used to generate orthogonal Latin hypercube designs which are commonly used in computer experiments.
-Orthogonal Latin hypercube designs have been widely studied; see, e.g., \cite{steinberg2006construction}, \cite{pang2009construction}, \cite{lin2009construction}, \cite{sun2009construction}, \cite{sun2010construction}, \cite{lin2010new}, \cite{georgiou2011block}, \cite{yang2012construction}, \cite{wang2018construction}, among others.
-These designs have $\beta_1=\beta_2=0$ therefore guarantee the orthogonality between linear main effects.
-A popular construction, proposed by \cite{steinberg2006construction} and \cite{pang2009construction}, is to rotate a regular design to obtain a Latin hypercube design which inherits the orthogonality from both the rotation matrix and the regular design. \cite{wang2018construction} improved the method by rotating a linearly permuted regular design, that is, the $D_{\tilde{b}}$ with $\tilde{b}$ defined in \eqref{eqdb}.
-Such generated Latin hypercube designs have $\beta_3=0$ thus can guarantee that nonnegligible quadratic and bilinear effects do not contaminate the estimation of linear main effects.
-With the results in this paper, rotating the $E_{b^*}$ will lead to better Latin hypercube designs which have zero $\beta_3$ and smaller $\beta_4$.
-When nonnegligible third-degree polynomial effects exist, these designs will provide better estimation for linear terms.
+The obtained designs can be used to generate orthogonal LHDs which are commonly used and studied in \reva{computer experiments}.
+Orthogonal LHDs have $\beta_1=\beta_2=0$ therefore guarantee the orthogonality between linear effects.
+A popular construction, proposed by \cite{steinberg2006construction} and \cite{pang2009construction}, is to rotate a regular design to obtain an LHD which inherits the orthogonality from both the rotation matrix and the regular design. \cite{wang2018construction} improved the method by rotating a linearly permuted regular design, that is, the $D_{\tilde{b}}$ with $\tilde{b}$ defined in \eqref{eqdb}.
+Such generated orthogonal LHDs have $\beta_3=0$ thus can guarantee that nonnegligible quadratic and bilinear effects do not contaminate the estimation of linear effects.
+With the results in this paper, we can rotate the class of designs $E_{b^*}$ and obtain new orthogonal LHDs which have smaller $\beta_4$ values and inherit the good space-filling property of $E_{b^*}$.
+These LHDs may be good options for designing computer experiments and Gaussian processing modeling.